“To cease smoking is the easiest thing I ever did. I ought to know because I’ve done it a thousand times.”

 It’s important to begin to understand addiction through the medical model so we can jettison the guilt and shame associated with relapses.
 This is not to excuse or encourage slips, but to be realistic.
 The fact is that many recovering meth addicts will slip during the journey of their recovery.
 I slipped and used several times before I finally quit.
 It’s part of many of our stories.
 The goal for you, here, is to keep that slippage to a minimum.

 In this chapter, we look at what to expect when you slip and how to minimize the duration of the relapse and, hopefully, not slip again.

 WHAT TO EXPECT

 Lie #1: Relapse is a Moral Failure

-The statistics aren’t pretty.
-70 to 80% of those who go to rehab for treatment will relapse in the first year.
-But what does this mean for you?
+And what does all this mean for you?
 First, the good news is you don’t have to be average.

 You can be the exception.
 This most recent relapse can be your last.

 The key is to: 1) end your relapse as soon as possible, and 2) learn from it so it won’t happen again.
 We’ll look at this in greater detail shortly.